devlooped/moq/README.md

 Moq is designed to be a very practical, unobtrusive and straight-forward way to quickly setup dependencies for your tests.
 Its API design helps even novice users to fall in the "pit of success" and avoid most common misuses/abuses of mocking.

-When it was conceived, it was the only mocking library that went against the generalized and somewhat unintuitive (especially for novices) Record/Replay approach from all other frameworks (and [that might have been a good thing](http://blogs.clariusconsulting.net/kzu/whats-wrong-with-the-recordreplyverify-model-for-mocking-frameworks/) ;)).
+When it was conceived, it was the only mocking library that went against the generalized and somewhat unintuitive (especially for novices) Record/Replay approach from all other libraries (and [that might have been a good thing](http://blogs.clariusconsulting.net/kzu/whats-wrong-with-the-recordreplyverify-model-for-mocking-frameworks/) ;)).

 Not using Record/Replay also means that it's straightforward to move common expectations to a fixture setup method and even override those expectations when needed in a specific unit test.